How to Learn Node.js

 Learn Node.js with Hands-on Training at Noble Desktop

 Since Node.js is a JavaScript library, it is rarely taught on its own.
 It is so ubiquitous in professional JavaScript development that it is often taught alongside JavaScript as an equally crucial professional skill.
 Therefore, those looking to learn how to use Node.js will likely do so within the context of a JavaScript class or bootcamp.
 In these classes, students will learn the basics of using JavaScript to code web applications.
 Then they will receive training in how to utilize Node.js to expand the scope and functionality of those web applications.
-Many of these classes, particularly those with a significant Node.js component, presume that students are familiar with basic coding skills, particularly HTML/CSS, so looking at course prerequisites is advised.
+Many of these classes, particularly those with a significant Node.js component, presume that students are familiar with basic coding skills, particularly HTML and CSS, so reviewing course prerequisites is advised.

 Key Insights

-• Node.js is an important JavaScript framework that allows developers to design software applications that run JavaScript outside of a web browser.
+• Node.js is an important JavaScript framework that allows developers to design software applications that run JavaScript outside a web browser.
 This makes it vital for building things like mobile applications and smart devices.

-• Node.js is utilized in several in-demand career fields and those looking to learn this skill will have a wide array of options available.
+• Node.js is utilized in several in-demand career fields, and those looking to learn this skill will have a wide array of options available.

 • Students confident in their JavaScript abilities will want to consider on-demand training classes.